You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: The Isotonic Mechanism

 The ratio between the two risks is $O(n^{1/3} \sigma^{4/3})/(n \sigma^2) = O(n^{-2/3} \sigma^{-2/3})$.
 Therefore, the Isotonic Mechanism is especially favorable when both $n$ and $\sigma$ are large.
-While interpreting Proposition~\ref{prop:nomane}, however, it is important to notice that the total variation of the ground truth is fixed.
-Otherwise, when $R_{\pi^\star(i)} \gg R_{\pi^\star(i+1)}$ for all $i$, the solution of the Isotonic Mechanism is roughly the same as the raw-grade vector $\by$ because it satisfies the constraint $\by \in S_{\pi^\star}$ with high probability.
+In interpreting this result, however, it is important to notice that the total variation of the ground truth is fixed.
+Otherwise, when $R_{\pi^\star(i)} \gg R_{\pi^\star(i+1)}$ for all $i$, the solution of the Isotonic Mechanism is roughly the same as the raw scores $\by$ because it satisfies the constraint $\by \in S_{\pi^\star}$ with high probability.
 Accordingly, the Isotonic Mechanism has a risk of about $n \sigma^2$ in this extreme case.
-That said, the Isotonic Mechanism in general is superior to using the raw grades, according to Proposition~\ref{thm:estimate}.
+That said, the Isotonic Mechanism in general is superior to using the raw scores, according to Proposition~\ref{thm:estimate}.